-- Foreign currencies are largely hedged versus the reference currency.
-Nevertheless, an active currency strategy is applied if opportunities seen. - Owing to the varying mixed asset allocation, this fund could be treated in specific phases as a bond fund for tax purposes in the UK.
+- Owing to the varying mixed asset allocation, this fund could be treated in specific phases as a bond fund for tax purposes in the UK.
 Investors should therefore contact a tax advisor. - The fund invests without any benchmark restrictions.
-The performance of the fund is not benchmarked against an index. - The exchange rate risk between EUR and GBP is largely hedged.
+The performance of the fund is not benchmarked against an index - The exchange rate risk between USD and EUR is largely hedged.